libxzr/KonaBess/README.md

 ### What is this?

-- A simple app that can custom GPU frequency and voltage tables without recompiling the kernel, compatible for Snapdragon 865 series, 855 series, 888 and 765 series.
+- A simple app that can custom GPU frequency and voltage tables without recompiling the kernel, compatible for Snapdragon 865 series, 855 series, 888, 765 series and 750 / 690 series.

 ### How it works?